 Figure 18.
 Time series of VIIRS night-time 3-band SSTskin retrievals referenced to SSTskin measured by the ISAR.

-As an example of comparisons with M-AERI skin temperature measurements, sFigure 5hows the time series of differences from the cruises of the R/V Knorr in early 2013 (Figure 5).
-The mean difference of 78 comparisons is 0.024K, with a standard deviation of 0.201K, and while the total number of cloud-free comparisons is small compared to the ISAR comparisons, and especially with the buoy comparisons, the range of atmospheric conditions and SSTs is large.
+As an example of comparisons with M-AERI skin temperature measurements, (Figure 5 shows the time series of differences from the cruises of the R/V Knorr in early 2013Figure 5).
+The mean difference of 78 comparisons is 0.024K, with a standard deviation of 0.201K.
+While the total number of cloud-free comparisons is small compared to the ISAR comparisons, much smaller than the buoy comparisons, the range of atmospheric conditions and SSTs is large.